jonathansessa/Sandcraft/README.md

 # Sandcraft
-Sandcraft is a 2D physics-based, particle simulator game where players can freely interact with different elements to create fun and interesting combinations and results!
+Sandcraft is a 2D physics-based, particle simulator game where players can interact with different elements to create fun combinations and results!

 ## Installation
 To play Sandcraft: